wp-plugins/redi-restaurant-reservation/readme.txt

 == Changelog ==

+= 13.0302 =
+* Fixed incompatibility with some themes

 = 13.0203 =
 * Changed persons from free form text to drop down
 * When user changes date, time or number of persons, form is closed and user has to check reservation availability with new form data